With $300M in new funding, Devoted Health launches its Medicare Advantage plan in Florida

 The Park brothers have tapped Jeremy Delinsky, the former CTO at Wayfair and Athenahealth, as COO; DJ Patil, a former data scientist at the White House, as its head of technology; and Adam Thackery, the former CFO of Universal American, as its chief financial officer.

 Its board includes former Health and Human Services Secretary Kathleen Sebelius and former Senate Majority Leader Bill Frist.
-As part of the latest round, A16z’s Vijay Pande will join its board, too.
+As part of the latest round, a16z’s Vijay Pande will join its board, too.

 The company says it’s committed to treating its customers as if they were members of its employees’ own families.
 For Patil, the startup’s head of tech, that’s made the entire process of building Devoted a very emotional one.